eliben/pycparser/README.rst

 One of the most popular uses of **pycparser** is in the `cffi
 <https://cffi.readthedocs.org/en/latest/>`_ library, which uses it to parse the
 declarations of C functions and types in order to auto-generate FFIs.

 **pycparser** is unique in the sense that it's written in pure Python - a very high level language that's easy to experiment with and tweak.
 To people familiar with Lex and Yacc, **pycparser**'s code will be simple to understand.
+It also has no external dependencies (except for a Python interpreter), making it very simple to install and deploy.

 Which version of C does pycparser support?
 ------------------------------------------